 0191 221 0233

-Our Data Protection Lead is Anne Fry, the Chief Executive, whom you can contact above.
+Our Data Protection Lead is Anne Fry, the Chief Executive, whom you can contact at the above address.

-4. EDNE disseminates policies and procedures to relevant staff, volunteers and Trustees by:
+EDNE disseminates policies and procedures to relevant staff, volunteers, and Trustees

 ‘Personal data’ is any information that can be used to identify a living person.
 This data can include your name, contact details, and other information we gather as part of our relationship with you.